-A partnership between Change Grow Live, Humankind, NHS England, the Hepatitis C Trust and Spectrum Community Health CIC has led to people receive quicker treatment for hepatitis C. This is because they are receiving treatment directly from staff employed at the substance use treatment service.
+A partnership between Change Grow Live, Humankind, NHS England, the Hepatitis C Trust and Spectrum Community Health CIC has led people to receive quicker treatment for hepatitis C. This is because they are receiving treatment directly from staff employed at the substance use treatment service.
 This treatment pathway is the first of its kind in England and it means the NHS Hepatology team do not need to attend the service or see the patient before they begin treatment.

 Traditionally, substance use services have tested and identified people with hepatitis C, before referring them to their relevant NHS Operational Delivery Network for treatment.
 That treatment may have been given in-house at substance use support services, but an NHS or Hepatitis C Trust clinical team member was required to carry it out.

 Now, providers will be working in partnership with each other, NHS England and the Hepatitis C Trust to allow provider staff to deliver treatment directly to people as part of their ongoing package of care.

 The first patients begin their treatment

 In May 2021, the first person to benefit from this new multi-provider service began their treatment for hepatitis C through Humankind’s North Yorkshire Horizons service.
 Since then, a number of people are preparing to start their own treatment with Change Grow Live and our partner Changing Lives (York).